-As a % of Target STI (sub mir thre oject to nimum eshold 5110 Target (2) Base (2) Stretch (2) EHS Multiplier (1) Executive Directors 70% n/a 70% Other KMP 60% n/a 60% Executive Directors 30% 9% 37.5% Other KMP 40% 12% 50% Executive Directors 100% 79 % 107.5% 0.3 to 1.4 x Other KMP 100% 72 % 110% 0.3 to 1.4 x The Board and management of Australis are committed to supporting a culture of prioritising safety.
-The EHS KPI relates to specific statistical targets for reportable incidents.
-These targets are monitored on a regular basis.
-Due to the importance attributed to the safety culture the EHS KPI overlies the existing corporate and individual KPI's.
-A multiplier of between 0.3 to 1.4 times, dependent on the level of achievement of EHS targets, will be applied to the achieved STI %.
-The Board assesses achievement based on a pre-determined range as follows: Base - minimum performance necessary to qualify for an award, other than Goals which require a subjective assessment by the board as to achievement.
-Target - where performance requirements are met.
-Stretch - where performance requirements are exceeded.
-Performance EBITDA means Adjusted EBITDA (as defined in Glossary on page 26) excluding share based payments and short term incentive expense Other KMP Executive Directors Other KMP Executive Directors Other KMP anagement of Australis a .
-The EHS KPI relates to a targets are monitored or safety culture the EHS KF of between 0.3 to 1.4 tim be applied to the achieve ses achievement based um performance necess a subjective assessmen re performance requirement are performance requirement and the set of the explored to the set of the set % of Target STI Target(2) Executive Directors 70% Other KMP 60% Executive Directors 30% Other KMP 40% Executive Directors 100% Other KMP 100% Other KMP 100% Other KMP 100% Inanagement of Australis are commited.
-The EHS KPI relates to specific statatargets are monitored on a regular safety culture the EHS KPI overlies to of between 0.3 to 1.4 times, dependent of between 0.3 to 1.4 times, dependent of a subjective assessment by the box of the performance necessary to quality of a subjective assessment by the box of the performance requirements are more performance requirements are mo As a % of Target (sub minimation Target minimation Target Base (2) Executive Directors 70% n/a Other KMP 60% n/a Executive Directors 30% 9% Other KMP 40% 12% Executive Directors 100% 79% Other KMP 100% 72% anagement of Australis are committed to sup.
-The EHS KPI relates to specific statistical tar targets are monitored on a regular basis.
-Due safety culture the EHS KPI overlies the existing of between 0.3 to 1.4 times, dependent on the be applied to the achieved STI %. ses achievement based on a pre-determined um performance necessary to qualify for an action of the performance requirements are met. % of Target STI minimum threshold achievement) Target (2) Base (2) Stretch (2) Executive Directors 70% n/a 70% Other KMP 60% n/a 60% Executive Directors 30% 9% 37.5% Other KMP 40% 12% 50% Executive Directors 100% 79% 107.5% Other KMP 100% 72% 110% anagement of Australis are committed to supporting a cut.
+As a % of Target STI (sub mir thre oject to nimum eshold 5110 Target (2) Base (2) Stretch (2) EHS Multiplier (1) Executive Directors 70% n/a 70% Other KMP 60% n/a 60% Executive Directors 30% 9% 37.5% Other KMP 40% 12% 50% Executive Directors 100% 79 % 107.5% 0.3 to 1.4 x Other KMP 100% 72 % 110% 0.3 to 1.4 x The EHS KPI relates to stargets are monitored or safety culture the EHS KF of between 0.3 to 1.4 times applied to the achiever ses achievement based um performance necesses a subjective assessment re performance requirement performance requiremen specific sta a regular Pl overlies t nes, depen ed STI %. on a pre-de ary to qual t by the bo nents are m nents are e tistical tar basis.
+Due the existin dent on th eterminec ify for an a bard as to net. exceeded gets for repr e to the impo ig corporate ne level of a l range as fo award, other achievemer ortable ortance and individual chievement of illows: than Goals it.
+Other KMP Executive Directors Other KMP Executive Directors Other KMP anagement of Australis a .
+The EHS KPI relates to a targets are monitored or safety culture the EHS KF of between 0.3 to 1.4 tim be applied to the achieve ses achievement based um performance necess a subjective assessmen re performance requirement are performance requirement and the set of the explored to the set of the set % of Target STI Target(2) Executive Directors 70% Other KMP 60% Executive Directors 30% Other KMP 40% Executive Directors 100% Other KMP 100% Other KMP 100% Other KMP 100% Inagement of Australis are commited.
+The EHS KPI relates to specific states to specific states are monitored on a regular safety culture the EHS KPI overlies to of between 0.3 to 1.4 times, dependent be applied to the achieved STI %. ses achievement based on a pre-dum performance necessary to quality a subjective assessment by the box of the performance requirements are more perf As a % of Target STI (sub minimage STI achie STI a % of Target STI minimum threshold achievement) Target (2) Base (2) Stretch (2) Executive Directors 70% n/a 70% Other KMP 60% n/a 60% Executive Directors 30% 9% 37.5% Other KMP 40% 12% 50% Executive Directors 100% 79% 107.5% Other KMP 100% 72% 110% anagement of Australis are committed to supporting a cut.
 The EHS KPI relates to specific statistical targets for reportangets are monitored on a regular basis.
 Due to the imposafety culture the EHS KPI overlies the existing corporate of between 0.3 to 1.4 times, dependent on the level of arbits are based on a pre-determined range as for um performance necessary to qualify for an award, other a subjective assessment by the board as to achievement experiments are met.